-Not inclined to govern a state using President's Rule, but situation mandates it: Amit Shah
+Don't want to govern J&K using President's Rule, but situation mandates it: Amit Shah

 New Delhi, July 01: Union Home Minister Amit Shah on Monday explained to the Rajya Sabha the reasons behind the government seeking an extension of President's Rule in Jammu and Kashmir.
 He said the Centre has no inclination to run the state by means of President's Rule, but, the Home Minister, said 'situation in the state is such that.